Superb-AI-Suite/spb-cli/README.md

 ...
 Press any button to continue to the next page (1/10).
 Otherwise press ‘Q’ to quit.

-$ spb describe project --show reviews
+$ spb describe projects --show reviews

 ┏━━━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━┓
 ┃ NAME        ┃ DATA_TYPE ┃ LABELS ┃IN PROGRESS    ┃IN PROGRESS    ┃SUBMITTED      ┃SUBMITTED      ┃SKIPEED       ┃SKIPEED       ┃